 There’s no doubt that it’s very common for someone to go through an entire body transformation to finish looking incredible and months later unable to sustain what they’ve achieved.
 This notion of weight regain affects approximately 80% of people who are said to regain lost weight - all or plus more - within 2 years of losing it (1).

-While it’s normal for small weight fluctuations significant weight loss and gain isn’t healthy.
-Particularly as a female who hormonally cycle through periods of the month whereby weight can increase up to 2.5kg depending on the menstrual cycle, however cycling through seasons of being various different dress sizes or fluctuating between 5-10kg ranges isn’t ideal.
+While it’s normal for small weight fluctuations, significant weight loss and gain aren’t healthy.
+Particularly as a female who hormonally cycles through periods of the month whereby weight can increase up to 2.5kg depending on the menstrual cycle.
+However, cycling through seasons of being various different dress sizes or fluctuating between 5-10kg ranges isn’t ideal.

 There are a number of things you can do to ensure you’re not prone to joining the majority of people in gaining weight (plus more) back after you’ve lost it.
-Here’s our tips:
+Here are our tips:

 1. Reverse diet